Continuous PDE Dynamics Forecasting with Implicit Neural Representations: Introduction

 \section{Introduction}

 Modeling the dynamics and predicting the temporal evolution of physical phenomena is paramount in many fields, \eg climate modeling, biology, fluid mechanics and energy \citep{Willard2022}.
 Classical solutions rely on a well-established physical paradigm: the evolution is described by differential equations derived from physical first principles, and then solved using numerical analysis tools, \eg finite elements, finite volumes or spectral methods \citep{Olver2014}.
-The availability of large amounts of data from observations or simulations has motivated data-driven approaches to this problem \citep{Brunton2022}, leading to a rapid development of the field with deep learning.
+The availability of large amounts of data from observations or simulations has motivated data-driven approaches to this problem \citep{Brunton2022}, leading to a rapid development of the field with deep learning methods.
 The main motivations for this research track include developing surrogate or reduced order models that can approximate high-fidelity full order models at reduced computational costs \citep{Kochkov2021}, complementing classical solvers, \eg to account for additional components of the dynamics \citep{Yin2021}, or improving low fidelity models \citep{Avila2020}.

 Most of these attempts rely on workhorses of deep learning like CNNs \citep{Ayed2020} or GNNs \citep{Li2020,Pfaff2021,Brandstetter2022}.
 They all require prior space discretization either on regular or irregular grids, such that they only capture the dynamics on the train grid and cannot generalize outside it.
 Neural operators, a recent trend, learn mappings between function spaces \citep{Li2021, Lu2021} and thus alleviate some limitations of prior discretization approaches.
 Yet, they still rely on fixed grid discretization for training and inference: \eg, regular grids for \cite{Li2021} or a free-form but predetermined grid for \cite{Lu2021}.
 Hence, the number and\,/\,or location of the sensors has to be fixed across train and test which is restrictive in many situations \citep{Prasthofer2022}.
 Mesh-agnostic approaches for solving canonical PDEs (Partial Differential Equations) are another trend \citep{Raissi2019, Sirignano2018}.
 In contrast to physics-agnostic grid-based approaches, they aim at solving a known PDE as usual solvers do, and cannot cope with unknown dynamics.
 This idea was concurrently developed for computer graphics, \eg for learning 3D shapes \citep{Sitzmann2019,Mildenhall2020, Tancik2020} and coined as Implicit Neural Representations (INRs).
 When used as solvers, these methods can only tackle a single initial value problem and are not designed for long-term forecasting outside the training horizon.